Kuuga (wrestler): DDT Pro-Wrestling

-New Japan Pro Wrestling (2006–2010)
+New Japan Pro Wrestling

 Kuuga wrestled in severaltour matches organized by New Japan Pro Wrestling.
 His first appearance occurred at NJPW Lock Up on July 29, 2006, where he teamed up with Gentaro to defeat Hirooki Goto and Minoru.
 At NJPW Circuit 2010 New Japan Brave on April 30, he teamed up with Ryusuke Taguchi to defeat Akira Nogami and Tiger Mask.

-Osaka Pro Wrestling (2003–2013)
+Osaka Pro Wrestling

 Kuuga is probably best known for his time in Osaka Pro Wrestling.
-He participated in one of the promotion's signature events, the Osaka Hurricane making his first appearance at the 2007 edition of the event from February 12 where he fell short to Super Dolphin.
+He participated in one of the promotion's signature events, the Osaka Hurricane, making his first appearance at the 2007 edition of the event on February 12, where he fell short against Super Dolphin.
 At the 2008 edition of the event, he teamed up with The Great Sasuke to defeat Tigers Mask and Black Buffalo for the Osaka Tag Team Championship.